The 25 Cheapest U.S. Cities to Live In

 Take a look at our list of American cities with the lowest costs of living.
 Is one of the cheapest cities in the U.S. right for you?

 When it comes to cheap living, the best places to settle down are mostly south of the Mason-Dixon line.
-Texas, Tennessee and Alabama are just a few states making multiple appearances on our list.
+Texas, Tennessee and Alabama are just a few states making multiple appearances on our list of the cheapest U.S. cities to live in.

-We compiled our rankings based on the Council for Community and Economic Research's (C2ER) calculations of living expenses in 290 urban areas.
+We compiled our rankings of America's 25 cheapest cities based on the Council for Community and Economic Research's (C2ER) calculations of living expenses in 267 urban areas.
 We then limited ourselves to metro areas with at least 50,000 inhabitants.
-For smaller urban areas, be sure to read our list of the 12 Cheapest Small Towns in America.
+(For smaller urban areas, be sure to read our list of the 12 Cheapest Small Towns in America.)

 In both cases, C2ER's Cost of Living Index measures prices for housing, groceries, utilities, transportation, healthcare, and miscellaneous goods and services, such as going to a movie or getting your hair done at a salon.

-The Cost of Living Index is based on price data collected during the second quarter of 2021.
+Cost of Living Index data is based on average prices of goods and services collected for the first three quarters of 2021, with index values based on the new weights for 2022.
 Metro-level data on populations, household incomes, home values, poverty rates and other demographics come from the U.S. Census Bureau.
-Metropolitan area unemployment rates are as of Sept.
-29 for the month of August, and are not seasonally adjusted.
+Metropolitan area unemployment rates, courtesy of the U.S. Bureau of Labor Statistics, are as of April 27 for the month of March 2022, and are smoothed and seasonally adjusted.

 25. Fort Wayne, Indiana